Steven Hufnagel, Executive Director

 Steven is interested in the intersection of land use planning, land conservation, public outreach and water quality.
 He loves trails – creating them and hiking on them – and islands.
 Steven and his wife Liza live with their two children in Damariscotta just a few blocks from the harbor.

-Angela DesVeaux, Education Assistant & Camp Director
+Angela DesVeaux, Education Manager & Camp Director

 Email Angela